2007 NCAA Division I baseball tournament

 However, the Beavers' non-conference record during the regular season was an impressive 28–3 (.903), and as defending NCAA champions, just enough to gain a berth in the 64-team tournament.
 They were placed as a No. 3 seed in one of the 16 four-team regionals, in Charlottesville, Virginia.
 Oregon State responded by going 11–1 (.917) in the post season.
 Oregon State won their final 10 games to finish at 49–18 (.731) overall.
 The Beavers trailed in only one inning of 2007 CWS: the first inning of the final game.
 Their only loss in the post season came during the second game of regionals, where they fell in 13 innings to host Virginia.

 Oregon State freshman pitcher Jorge Reyes (of Warden, Washington) was named the Most Outstanding Player of the 2007 CWS.
 Reyes was 2–0 as a starter, defeating Cal State Fullerton in the opener and North Carolina in the first game of the finals.

-Two elite programs from Louisiana, LSU and Tulane, both failed to qualify for the field of 64, marking the first time since 1984 both schools stayed home.
-LSU reached the College World Series 13 times between 1986 and 2004, winning five national championships (1991, 1993, 1996, 1997, 2000), while Tulane made trips to the CWS in 2001 and 2005.
+Two elite programs from Louisiana, LSU and Tulane, both failed to qualify for the field of 64, marking the first time since 1984 both stayed home.
+LSU, which also failed to qualify the previous year, reached the College World Series 13 times between 1986 and 2004, winning five national championships (1991, 1993, 1996, 1997, 2000), while Tulane made trips to the CWS in 2001 and 2005.
+This was the Green Wave's first absence from the tournament since 1997; meanwhile, the Tigers went 29-26-1 under first year coach Paul Mainieri, their poorest season since going 26-25 in 1982.